seminarNotes/seminarNotes/README.md

 #### 👋 HELLO

 Thank you for visiting my GitHub page.

 I am currently studying data engineering and have experience as a numerical analysis developer for the past few years.
 In addition to data engineering and quant development, I have a broad interest in various programming languages and theories.
 So I strive to find better solutions through exploration and learning of new technologies and tools.

 I will document my studies and challenges on my GitHub.
 I am Korean, so most of my posts will be written in my native language.
-If you ever need English to understand my content, feel free to ask for assistance.
+If you ever need English to understand my content, do not hesitate to ask me for assistance.

 As a developer open to opportunities for communication and sharing, I look forward to the chance to grow and learn together.
 Please feel free to reach out at any time.